Hates/github_whitespace_param/README.md

-# Github Whitespace Extension
+# Chrome Github Whitespace Extension

-This is crap.
+This is a crap Chrome extension.
 Just redirects and adds the w=1 parameter automatically on file urls.
+Url parsing code stolen from StackOverflow.

 Doesn't even work when the view changes with AJAX :smirk: